ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Location:
 : the position of a value within the argument.
-This can be thought of as a sequence of names and indexes navigating to the value through the objects and arrays in the argument.
-  The empty sequence indicates the location of the argument itself.
+This can be thought of as a sequence of names and indexes navigating to the value through the objects and arrays in the argument, with the empty sequence indicating the argument itself.
   A location can be represented as a Normalized Path (defined below).

 Node: